Fly Fishing for Danube Salmon (Hucho hucho)

 As soon as the cold season starts articles about fly fishing for Danube Salmon pop-up regularly in fly fishing magazines and on the internet.
 As a result many average fly fishermen and sometimes even beginners surrender to the temptation and want to try to catch a hucho, the largest non-migrating salmonid species in the world by using fly fishing tackle.
 As in most waters a guide is needed for getting permission to fish for Danube Salmon, they assume that it cannot be that difficult with his help.
 That`s a big mistake!

 The Huchen aka Danube Salmon (Hucho hucho) is the largest European freshwater salmonid.
 He can get about 1.50m in length and a weight of 40kg.
 In ancient times significantly larger fish had been reported.
 Historically huchos inhabited mainly the right-sided tributaries of the river Danube but the species was also stocked successfully in Spain and Marokko.
-Due to its size and the tasty meat the Danube Salmon was caught with different and in some regions quite brutal methods.
-Espacially during the spawning time they were blinded on their spawning redds and stabbed with pitchforks and other stabbing tools.
+Due to its size and the tasty meat, the Danube Salmon was caught with different and in some regions quite brutal methods.
+Especially during the spawning time they were blinded on their spawning redds and stabbed with pitchforks and other stabbing tools.
 This has changed with the decline of the species and today huchos enjoy a usually 2-3 months spawning season and recovering time during which fishing for them is forbidden.
 This helps the fish to gain weight safely after the exhausting spawning activities.

-Meanwhile the attitude of anglers towards these beautiful giants has changed, too.
+Meanwhile, the attitude of anglers towards these beautiful giants has changed, too.
 Today most huchos are released after being caught and only very few are killed.
 A quick picture after the catch serves as an identification tool as the spots on a hucho are unique like fingerprints.
 So multiple catches of the same fish within the years can be documented and the growth rate and eventually a change of the location in a river are shared among the hucho anglers.
-It also serves as a proof that a careful treatment and a correct release does not harm the fish.
+It also serves as a proof that careful treatment and a correct release does not harm the fish.

 The time is the key!

-Huchos are very special in regard of their biting times.
+Huchos are very special in regard to their biting times.
 If a hucho is not in the right mood a grayling in its preferred size can swim right in front of his mouth and he will show no interest at all.
-Because of their moody behaviour it is pure luck if you catch a hucho on a streamer during a hucho guiding.
+Because of their moody behavior, it is pure luck if you catch a hucho on a streamer during a hucho guiding.
 It is usually a waste of money and time except if you can come on call.
 Even if you plan to fly fish for huchos for a whole week you cannot be sure to experience an activity period of this species throughout your stay.